-The fibbers used for eyelash extensions are natural – usually, myth.
+The fibers used for eyelash extensions are natural – usually, myth

 It depends.
 The definition of something natural is something that is found in nature.
-Very few professionals work with natural lashes, mainly because the natural ones used on the market are animal hair such as mink.
-This makes it challenging to achieve the desired effect in the procedure, as the lashes' length, weight, and thickness are often inconsistent.
-Plus, there is the environmental issue involved in the exploitation of animals.
+Very few professionals work with natural lashes, mainly because natural extensions available on the market are animal hair such as mink.
+This makes achieving the desired effect in the procedure challenging, as the lashes' length, weight, and thickness are often inconsistent.
+Plus, there is an environmental issue involved in the exploitation of animals.

-Many people believe that you shouldn't brush the extensions because it can cause them to fall out; however, brushing them is vital to assist in keeping each extension separate from its neighbouring lash, helping to remove minor build-up in the lash line, and by keeping them neat.
+Many people believe you shouldn't brush the extensions because it can cause them to fall out; however, brushing them is vital to keep each extension separate from its neighboring lash, helping to remove minor build-up in the lash line and keeping them neat.

 Did you miss any questions asked by clients?
 Please share with us!
 And don't forget to send this post to the lash community!